Illuminated River Foundation completes five more bridges along the Thames

 A technological feat

 The project has proven to be a technological and logistical feat.
-For once, the Covid-19 pandemic prevented Mr. Villareal to work on site: he programmed and set up the new lighting schemes on a computer, from a studio in New York City.
+For once, the Covid-19 pandemic prevented Mr. Villareal from working on site: he programmed and set up the new lighting schemes on a computer, from a studio in New York City.

 Furthermore, the project involves over 50 organisations on and around the river, including the Port of London Authority, Historic England, Cross River Partnership, and numerous entities from the private and non-profit sectors.
 Seven local authorities, including LUCI member City of London Corp., have granted 30 planning permissions and 18 listed building consents — a record for a single lighting project.